lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

        sudo delete-chroot xenial

-### 3. Optimize Linux Desktop for Chromebook
+### Optimize Linux Desktop for Chromebook

+Discuss various bits of housekeeping here...

+# Step 2: Prepare Linux for RStudio

+In this step we will install a number of Linux software applications that will be useful to someone working in RStudio, including Git for source code version control,and Linux libraries on which R packages depend, such as `libxml2`, `curl`, and `libcurl`.
+We will also set the Linux locale to U.S. English with UTF-8 encoding, which is required for RStudio in the U.S.

+## Install Linux libraries

+## Install Key Linux applications

+Install the Chromium Browser to use Google applications including Google Docs from within the Linux environment.

+Install the [Atom](http://atom.io) text editor.

+Install Git for source code version control

+## Configure Linux Locale to US English

-# Step 2: Install R and RStudio
+# Step 3: Install R and RStudio

 ## Install R

-## Install Additional Modules

 ## Install RStudio

 ## Test the Installation

-# Step 3: Install R Packages
+# Step 4: Install R Packages

-# Step 4: Install Git / Github
+# Step 5: Register for Github and Connect with Local Git

 # Using the System